01 of 09

 Washer and Dryer Surprises

 Before you set something on top of the washer or dryer make sure the surface is clean.
-At best, you'll get sticky detergent residue.
+At best, you'll get the sticky detergent residue.
 At worst, you'll find chlorine bleach that will permanently ruin your clothes.

 Look inside, too.
 You never know what the last person put in the washer or dryer.
 If someone left a pen or tube of lipstick or Chapstick in their pocket, it often gets all over the dryer or washer and onto your clothes.
 Or, you may find leftover clothing.
 Just look every time before you load.